Parable of the Renegades

 She paused for a moment to give her explanation some time to sink in.

 "Part of my policy is that anyone who sees me at work must not be allowed to stay alive, even if it was an accident."
 She fixated her gaze on Lucas as she inched herself closer to him.
-"But, I choose to make an exception for you."
+"However, I choose to make an exception for you."

 "Because... why?"
 Lucas asked her, sweat trickling down his forehead.